conut-global/conut-smartcontract/README.md

 Full API https://docs.openzeppelin.com/contracts/4.x/api/token/erc20

-# The smart contract is support BUY / SELL buy currency BNB and BEP20 tokens BMP, BUSD
+# The smart contract is support BUY / SELL buy currency BNB and BEP20 tokens BMP, BUSD, CONT

 - The BNB decimals on BSC is 18
 - The BMP decimals on BSC is 2